“It’s amazing how fertile the Wych Valley is”

-Many of you won’t have heard of Revd Jacob Joseph.
+Many of you won’t have heard of Revd Joseph Jacob.
 He served as Rector of Whitewell from 1885 until 1926, just over 40 years, making him probably the longest serving member of the clergy at Whitewell.

 Well you may not have heard of him, but you will certainly have admired the results of his labours, as he was responsible for the cultivation of the many daffodils that come up in our churchyard every Spring.